lsst-dm/nb_lsst_io/src/project/contributing.rst

 - Address the user directly (“you can…”).
   Never use “we” since that’s ambiguous.
-  If “we” means “LSST,” then name “LSST.”
+  If “we” means “Rubin Observatory,” then name “Rubin Observatory.”
   If “we” means the user, then say “you.”
   Even in tutorials, don’t use “we” to refer to an imaginary writer assisting the user.